 The Simpson Household has data filled in across every section of Kerdora, so you can explore how everything connects.
 Here's what to look at:

 This is where the client's Guide lives — the deliverable you'll eventually share with your own clients.
 In the sample client, the Guide is already built out so you can see what a finished product looks like.
 You can click through the different sections, see how information is displayed, and get a feel for how customizable Guides are.
+(On the client's side, the portal calls this their Overview.)

 Profile